Skip to content

 #> # films <list>, vehicles <list>, starships <list>

-# When multiple expressions are used, they are combined using &
+# Multiple comma separated expressions are combined using `&`

 #> # A tibble: 9 × 14